Published September 29, 2010

 CTSA awards, with budgets of $20 million over five years, are intended to dramatically spur translational and clinical research, overcoming the barrier that exists between basic science and the ability to move discoveries to patients’ bedsides or other clinical settings.
 Competition for these awards is intense.
 Fifty-five CTSA applications have been funded since 2006, with plans to confer a total of 60 awards nationally; in addition, some of the funded awards are coming up for competitive renewals.
 Roughly half of the nation’s 130 medical schools will have a CTSA, and UB aspires to be part of this elite grouping.
 It would position the university as part of a national consortium, spurring collaboration with other institutions and leveraging more funding to expand UB’s clinical research capabilities.

 UB officials are very hopeful of receiving a CTSA award.
-Whatever the outcome, however, the heart of the application is here to stay: the Buffalo Clinical and Translational Research Center (Buffalo CTRC), accompanied by a consortium of all five UB health sciences schools plus several Western New York health care partners, including Roswell Park Comprehensive Cancer Center and Hauptman-Woodward Medical Research Institute.
+Whatever the outcome, however, the heart of the application is here to stay: the Buffalo Clinical and Translational Science Institute, accompanied by a consortium of all five UB health sciences schools plus several Western New York health care partners, including Roswell Park Comprehensive Cancer Center and Hauptman-Woodward Medical Research Institute.

-“If we receive the $20 million we’ll be able to do a lot more with the Buffalo Clinical and Translational Research Center,” affirms Timothy Murphy, MD, UB Distinguished Professor of Medicine and Microbiology, who heads the Buffalo CTRC.
+“If we receive the $20 million we’ll be able to do a lot more with the Buffalo Clinical and Translational Science Institute,” affirms Timothy Murphy, MD, UB Distinguished Professor of Medicine and Microbiology, who heads the Buffalo CTSI.
 “But the infrastructure and the exciting collaborations are happening already and will continue to happen either way.
 They’ll just happen in a bigger way if we get the CTSA.”

 Kenneth Tramposch, PhD, associate vice president for research and associate professor of pharmacology and toxicology, says the CTSA consortium is part of a move to speed translation of basic science discoveries into real-world health care solutions.
 “CTSAs create an academic home for clinical and translational research for an entire region,” he says.
 “These centers will also be instrumental in training the next generation of clinical and translational researchers—a recognized national need of critical importance for advancing human health.”